 Best practices to reduce chargeback profit leakage

-Make sure you understand what specific guidelines are applicable to your type of product and market as rules may vary.
+Ensure you understand what specific guidelines apply to your type of product and market, as rules may vary.
 However, the best practices remain the same.

 - Appoint an Amazon specialist to be the focal point for compliance, order, and shipping regulations.